-Briefing on the European Union (Withdrawal Agreement) Bill Second Reading in the House of Lords
+Briefing for the Scottish Government Debate on Legislative Consent to the European Union (Withdrawal Agreement) Bill

 January 2020

 Introduction

 The Law Society of Scotland is the professional body for over 12,000 Scottish solicitors.
 With our overarching objective of leading legal excellence, we strive to excel and to be a world-class professional body, understanding and serving the needs of our members and the public.
 We set and uphold standards to ensure the provision of excellent legal services and ensure the public can have confidence in Scotland's solicitor profession.